tlshaheen/api_docs/doc/api_quickstart.md

 These are the steps necessary to start using the API:

-Note: The API is currently in invite-only alpha.
+Note: The API is currently in open beta, feel free to experiment with it.
 Changes can and will happen before version 1 is considered stable.
 Furthermore, there is currently a significant [rate limit](http://nationbuilder.com/rate_limit_policy) in place.

 1. Register the application